ETX2250/ETF5922

 About

-• Basic barplots can be extended to introduce a secondary categorical variable.
+• Bar plots can can have a primary and secondary categorical variable.

 Stacked Barplot Example